 In one State of DevOps report, Puppet Labs stated that enterprise organization fail exponentially less and recover exponentially faster when DevOps is properly implemented throughout the organization.
 The groundwork for implementing DevOps is simple, when you have the right tools within an organization and the right culture to implement them successfully from a holistic worldview, you’ll soar.

 From a 30,000-foot view perspective, that all sounds great.
 But what does that mean for development teams who are at the heart of a DevOps operation?

-DevOps & Low Code or No Code: Friends or Foe?
+DevOps & Low Code or No Code: friends or foe?

 One of the more significant movements in IT in recent years is a trend toward low code and no code tools and platforms, and it isn’t going away.
 Each will be defined in the section below:

-- Low code: low code is a development movement where time-consuming manual processes are automated, without hand coding, using a visual IDE environment, an automation that connects to backends and some kind of application lifestyle management system.
+- Low code is a development movement where time-consuming manual processes are automated, without hand coding, using a visual IDE environment, an automation that connects to backends and some kind of application lifestyle management system.
 The whole unit is called a “low code platform”.

 Why are these important?
 Well, that’s a more complex answer.
 Like DevOps, Low Code and No Code platforms are designed to increase the agility and effectiveness of organizations.
 But unlike DevOps, they don’t traditional require hand coding.
 That leaves many IT organizations wondering what role, if any, low code and no code platforms could play in their DevOps organization.

 After all, DevOps organizations are synonymous with having skilled developers on hand, and now being introduced are platforms where developers don’t need to have skill at all.
 What does that mean?